Suspensión de Clases por Mal Tiempo – Preguntas Y Respuestas

 Q. How do we know if Lane is closed due to weather?

-A. When a decision is made to close any Lane Community College location, or delay classes due to severe weather, the college sends a LaneAlert emergency message, notifies news media, and posts announcements on the college home page, Facebook and Twitter pages, switchboard, and FlashAlert.net.
+A. When a decision is made to close any Lane Community College location, or open late due to severe weather, the college sends a LaneAlert emergency message, notifies news media, and posts announcements on the college home page, Facebook and Twitter pages, switchboard, and FlashAlert.net.

 Q. When will we know that Lane is closed?

-A. Closures or delays can be announced at any time as conditions change; however, every effort is made to announce morning closures or delays by 6:30 a.m., and evening closures by 3 p.m.
+A. Closures or late openings can be announced at any time as conditions change; however, every effort is made to announce morning closures or late openings by 6:30 a.m., and evening closures by 3 p.m.

-A. If the opening of classes is delayed, report to class at the new starting time if at least 50 minutes of class/lab time remains.
-For example, if opening is delayed to 10 a.m., classes and labs that normally begin at 10 a.m. or are already in session at 10 a.m. would meet, but only if the normal ending time for that class or lab is 10:50 a.m. or later.
+A. If the college opens late, report to class at the new opening time if at least 50 minutes of class/lab time remains.
+For example, if the college opens at 10 a.m., classes and labs that normally begin at 10 a.m. or are already in session at 10 a.m. would meet, but only if the normal ending time for that class or lab is 10:50 a.m. or later.
 The remainder of the day would continue on the regular schedule.
+If you have a class or an appointment that begins prior to 10 and that ends earlier than 10:50 am, that class or appointment is canceled.
+In the case of a canceled class, the instructor will provide instructions as to how the material to have been covered in that class will be made up.
+In the case of an appointment, please contact the department with which you had an appointment to reschedule it.

-If you miss class due to the weather or for any reason beyond your control, talk to your instructor or department head.
+If you miss class due to the weather or for any reason beyond your control, talk to your instructor or the division dean.

 Q. What routes are best?